NAvi349/rtl-sky130-ws/README.md

 ```

 * Output is latched.
-* Output follows i1 or i3 depending on whether i0 or i2 is logic HIGH respectively.*
+* Output follows i1 or i3 depending on whether i0 or i2 is logic HIGH respectively.
+* If both of them are logic LOW, output retains its previous value.

 ##### RTL Simulation